Asthma - Fact about asthma - what is asthma - Bright Tots information on early childhood development. info@brighttots.com.

 Prevention

-dogs once a week can reduce allergens.
-There are dry shampoos available that remove allergens from skin and fur and
+once a week can reduce allergens.
+There are dry shampoos available that remove allergens from skin and fur and are easy to

-can help remove particles and small allergens found indoors.
-It is best for allergy and asthma sufferers to avoid carpets
+remove particles and small allergens found indoors.
+It is best for allergy and asthma sufferers to avoid carpets if possible.

 Bedding and curtains - Using semi-permeable coverings to fully encase mattresses and pillows is an effective step in

-percent.
 Electric stoves should replace gas stoves, which release nitrogen dioxide.
-Cockroaches should be eliminated
+Cockroaches should be eliminated by professional

 Outdoor prevention - Camping and hiking trips should not be scheduled during times of high pollen counts.
 Asthma

-avoid barns, hay, raking leaves and mowing grass.
-Automobile fumes and fungi in car air conditioners can also be a
+barns, hay, raking leaves and mowing grass.
+Automobile fumes and fungi in car air conditioners can also be a problem.

 Avoid certain drugs - Aspirin and products containing aspirin can cause life-threatening asthma attacks in susceptible